Fortnite Rift Glitch Forces Epic to Temporarily Disable Use of Them

-A Fortnite Glitch Caused Epic to Disable the Rifts
+A Fortnite Glitch Caused Epic to Disable the Rifts (Update)

 The giant rift in the Fortnite sky may be closing, but a recently found bug doesn’t seem related to that.
 Epic has temporarily disabled use of the rifts as a result, making it impossible to utilize them.
 While it doesn’t necessarily impact the game itself, it does take away one of Season 5’s defining features.